-Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: Survey
+Fewer fresh Singapore graduates in 2025 found full-time work, but pay held steady: survey

-- Results from the latest graduate employment survey showed that 74.4 per cent of graduates secured full-time positions in 2025, down from 79.4 per cent in 2024.
-PHOTO: ST, KELVIN CHNG
+- Results from the latest graduate employment survey show that 74.4% of graduates secured full-time positions in 2025, down from 79.4% in 2024.
+PHOTO: BT FILE

 [SINGAPORE] Graduates fresh out of local universities saw a further drop in employment, especially among those who found full-time roles, though salaries held steady.